N. Scott Phillips

-Norman Scott Phillips is an American politician and management consultant who is a member of the Maryland House of Delegates for District 10 in Baltimore County, Maryland.
+Norman Scott Phillips is an American politician, attorney, and management consultant who is a member of the Maryland House of Delegates for District 10 in Baltimore County, Maryland.

 Career

 Phillips attended Virginia Union University, where he was valedictorian of his class and earned a bachelor's degree in accounting in 1983, and the University of Maryland School of Law, where he earned his Juris Doctor degree in 1989.
 After graduating, Phillips worked as a minority business program manager at IBM, eventually becoming the director of its federal small business program.
 Before becoming a member of the Maryland House of Delegates, he worked as the Director of the Minority Business Development Agency Business Center in Baltimore, Maryland.

 Phillips first became involved with politics in 2002, when he ran for the Maryland House of Delegates in District 10.
 He ran on a ticket with state senator Delores G. Kelley and state delegates Adrienne A. Jones and Shirley Nathan-Pulliam, but failed to advance out of the primary, coming in fourth with 17.3 percent of the vote.

 In October 2012, Baltimore County executive Kevin Kamenetz named Phillips to serve as the chairman of the Baltimore County Planning Board.

 In 2022, he again ran for the Maryland House of Delegates on a slate with Speaker of the Maryland House of Delegates Adrienne Jones, then-state delegate Benjamin Brooks, and nonprofit executive Jennifer White.
 He won the Democratic primary on July 19, receiving 11.8 percent of the vote.